-Dip powder—perhaps you’ve heard of it.
-And no, we’re not talking about FunDip, but rather the seemingly new nail technique that’s taking the beauty industry by storm.
-Dip powder has recently become synonymous with gorgeous, long-lasting color that (supposedly) doesn’t sacrifice the health of your nails.
-The only problem is, just like gel, removing it can be pretty tricky (read: damaging), which is why the process has been getting some flack.
+Dip powder nails (also known as SNS nails) have recently become synonymous with gorgeous, long-lasting color that (supposedly) doesn’t sacrifice the health of your nails.
+The only problem is, just like gel, removing it at home can be pretty tricky (read: damaging), which is why the process has been getting some flack.

-“There are two issues that I've found with dips and nail health,” Varnish Lane Co-Founder Lauren Dunne explains.
-“The first is that it is designed to stay on the nail for up to eight weeks, which can result in issues like spotting on your nails from keratin granulation or from color pigments.
-Second, if the dip begins to lift over time, moisture can get captured, which can cause nail fungus and infections.”
+“There are two issues that I've found with dips and nail health,” Lauren Dunne explains.
+“The first is that it is designed to stay on the nail for two to four weeks, which can result in issues like spotting on your nails from keratin granulation or from color pigments.
+Second, if the dip begins to lift over time, moisture can get captured, which can cause bacterial infections.”

-Joy Terrell, the owner of LA-based Powder Beauty Co., explains that no harsh primers are used in the process of actually painting dip powder on.
+While that sounds scary, the buzz-worthy technique has plenty of plusses too—even when it comes to removing it at home.
+Joy Terrell explains that no harsh primers are used in the process of actually painting dip powder on.
 “With acrylic and gel, primers containing methacrylic acids are often used to promote adhesion,” she points out.
 “These chemicals are harsh, toxic, and long-term really bad for your nails and body.”

 Another huge benefit of the dip powder technique is that there are no UV lights used.
 “Studies have shown that UVA rays damage DNA and collagen, which can lead to premature aging and may increase skin cancer risk,” Terrell warns.
 “Plus, most clients have experienced that awful burning sensation under the light caused by excessive heat.”

-Since nobody is down for an unhealthy (not to mention unsightly) nail sitch, we had Terrell and Dunne walk us through the removal process, as well as the best way to rehab nails after your powder sesh.
+However, peeling off dip powder can tear off layers of your nails and instantly leave you with weak, brittle nails that can take months to fully grow out.
+Since nobody is down for an unhealthy (not to mention unsightly) nail sitch, we had Terrell, Dunne, and nail artist Evelyn Lim walk us through the removal process, as well as the best way to rehab nails after your powder sesh.
 Check out their tips, below.

 - Nail file